Make a booking request

 Le four à pizza de Villa Cardo. © Salva Lopez

-Between trulli and masserie, Puglia also boasts stunning contemporary architecture that will captivate design enthusiasts.
-One standout is Villa Cardo, a striking snow-white, angular property designed for eight guests, located near Brindisi.
+Between trulli and masserie, Puglia also boasts stunning contemporary buildings that are sure to captivate architecture enthusiasts.
+One standout is Villa Cardo, a sleek, snow-white property accommodating up to eight guests, located near Brindisi.
+With air conditioning, high-end amenities, and a spacious pool, the villa offers an understated yet luxurious retreat.

-The owners, lifelong Apulians, happily share their favorite local spots with guests: enjoy a stroll through the white-washed streets of Ostuni, explore the antique market, sip a glass of prosecco at Sommarco wine bar, and make sure to stop by Terra Nostra to pick up some fresh buffalo mozzarella.
+The owners, proud lifelong Apulians, love sharing their insider tips with guests: take a stroll through the whitewashed streets of Ostuni, explore the antique market, enjoy a glass of prosecco at Sommarco wine bar, and don’t miss Terra Nostra for some authentic mozzarella di bufala.
+For restaurant reservations, activities, boat bookings, or any other assistance, the concierge service is ready to make your stay seamless and memorable.

-Another property as stunning as it is modern: Casanguilla, which combines a traditional lamia (a former agricultural shelter) with two contemporary buildings.
-Accommodating seven guests, it features a Mediterranean garden, orchards, a pool, and a spacious terrace.
-Located near the small village of San Vito dei Normanni, it offers plenty of local spots to explore.
+Another property as beautiful as it is modern: Casanguilla, consisting of a lamia, a former agricultural shelter, and two contemporary buildings.
+It accommodates seven guests, offering a Mediterranean garden, orchards, a pool, and a spacious terrace.
+Located near the small village of San Vito dei Normanni, there’s no shortage of spots to try out.

-Start by strolling through the quaint streets, then head to La Locanda di Nonna Mena for lunch.
-Be sure to enjoy the traditional three-course Italian meal: antipasto (cured meats, cheese, marinated vegetables), primo (typically a pasta dish), and secondo, the main course.
+Start by wandering through the narrow streets, then stop at La Locanda di Nonna Mena for lunch, making sure to order the traditional Italian three-course meal: antipasto (cured meats, cheese, marinated vegetables…), primo, usually a pasta dish, and secondo, the main course.

 Torre Guaceto Nature Reserve, Di, Riserva Naturale Torre Guaceto, 72012 Carovigno